nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1a.
 KonTActs detects an error in the input.

     - 1a1.
-KonTActs request for the correct input.
+KonTActs requests for the correct input.
     - 1a2.
-Users enter a new input.
+User enters a new input.
     - Steps 1a1-1a2 are repeated until the input entered is correct.

       Use case resumes from step 2.